 Current events “reshaping” the fresh fruit business

-These developments were “completely reshaping the global trading environment for fresh produce,” Freshfel said.
+These developments were “completely reshaping the global business environment for fresh produce,” Freshfel said.

 "Within an interconnected and international fruit and vegetable sector, thoughts and solidarity go from the European fruit and vegetable sector to those who suffer from the violence and freedom stolen from this situation," the association said.